w3c/wai-curricula/content/content-author/images.md

   * decorative (require empty alternative text that convey their ornamental purpose)
   * complex (require short and long descriptions and sometimes alternative data visualizations)
 * write equivalent, appropriate text alternatives for images based on the image purpose and context
-* explain the issues associated with relying on an image format to provide textual information:
+* explain the issues associated with relying only on an image format to provide textual information
-* employ accessible authoring tools that
+* employ accessible authoring tools that:
   * support the inclusion of text alternatives for images
   * enable authors to amend suggested text alternatives for quality and accuracy
   * support marking an image as decorative when it has an ornamental purpose